- On this page

 We are also active in industries that are regulated beyond the general data protection law with regard to the information processed, e.g., professions with secrecy protection that are subject to banking, medical, legal, or official secrecy.
 We also advise IT companies (IT hosting, public cloud, SaaS) that store, process, or secure data from third parties on a large scale on all issues of data and information law.

-How will the revised data protection law affect certain functions within a company?
+How does the revised data protection law affect certain functions within a company?